drake205/AI-Writing-Assistant/README.md

 5. Start the frontend React Application by running `npm run start` in the `.\au-writing-assistant\ai-app\` directory.

-The Flask server should default to `http://localhost:5000` The Flask API route shoudl befound at `http://localhost:5000/getResponse` The React Application should default to `http://localhost:3000`
+The Flask server should default to `http://localhost:5000` The Flask API route should be found at `http://localhost:5000/getResponse` The React Application should default to `http://localhost:3000`

 ## Tests